ryan-huang1/boardy-toy/vonage_integration_docs.md

    - When the call is answered by the recipient, Vonage makes a GET request to `/webhooks/answer`.
    - This endpoint returns an NCCO (Nexmo Call Control Object) in JSON format.
 The NCCO instructs Vonage on how to handle the call.
      - **Stream Action:**
        - Plays a pre-generated audio message.
-This message is generated via a text-to-speech (TTS) process (using the ElevenLabs API in your project).
        - The audio file is served via another endpoint (`/hello-audio/<filename>`).
      - **Input Action:**
        - Listens for user speech.
 The NCCO includes a speech input configuration that specifies details such as the language (`en-US`), sensitivity, and a reference to the `uuid` (passed along in the query parameters).